jakobtfr/bitcoin_notify/README.md

 <b>bitcoin_notify</b>

-Notifies the user by webhook of the current BTC price, frequency and type of notification can be changed
+Notifies the user by webhook of the current BTC price; frequency and type of notification can be changed